plone/plone.app.caching/README.txt

       resource directories on the filesystem.

-* *Stable file and image resources* (plone.stableResource) These are resources which can be cached 'forever'.
+* *Stable file and image resources* (plone.stableResource) Stable resources like the css, javascript, and kss files registered with the Resource Registries.
+These are resources which can be cached 'forever'.
 Normally this means that if the object does change, its URL changes too.

 Default cache operations